 The key to any successful marketing or branding campaign is understanding your audience.
 This is where buyer personas come in handy.

 Crafting and using your buyer personas ensures that all brand communication – app content, website copy, marketing creatives – are tailored to the user’s needs.
+Working out a content marketing strategy without really knowing your personas, for example, can be risky and fruitless.

 Your audience demographics, needs, goals, etc. work together to form a bigger picture – the buyer personas that you can apply to any of your business processes.
 Ultimately, this valuable data would help you achieve 8 desired outcomes: